 We had recitals.
-After many recitals, you have an 'uniki.
-So much is expected from you.
-It was in 1980 that my sister and I had to perform the chants that Aunty Sally wanted us to do, the 'auana that she wanted us to do, and the mana'o that we needed to acquire and explain.
-So it was then that we had our own 'uniki, just my sister and I. We were at Aunty Sally's home in Kahalu'u and it was the whole ceremony and everything.
+After many recitals, you have an uniki and so much is expected from you.
+But it wasn't until 1980 that my sister and I actually had to perform the chants that Aunty Sally wanted us to do, the auana that she wanted us to do, and the mana'o that we needed to acquire and explain.
+So it was then that we had our own uniki, just my sister and I. We were at Aunty Sally's home in Kahalu'u and it was the whole ceremony and everything.

-For the 'uniki, Ellen and I had to chant-in.
-We had to explain the different traditional chants like "Kawika", "Au'a 'la", "Ku'i Moloka'i", "Ua Nani 'O Nu'uanu".
+For the uniki, Ellen and I had to chant in.
+We had to explain the different traditional chants like "Kawika", "Au'a'ia", "Ku'i Moloka'i", "Ua Nani 'O Nu'uanu".
 We had to explain and dance all of them.
-We had to describe the many uses of the ti-leaf, and things like that.
-We had to make our own haku for the drum and for the ipu.
-And then we had to do many hula 'auana and we had to explain each song and describe the different narratives of each song.
+We had to describe the many uses of the ti leaf, and things like that.
+We had to make our own haku for the drum, for the ipu.
+And then we had to do so many hula 'auana and we had to explain each song and describe the different narratives of each song.
 This was in front of family and close friends.

 I started teaching hula in Kane'ohe as early as 1970.
 I had finished college and I was living at my family's home in Kane'ohe.
-I taught physical education at Kailua Intermediate School and I held hula classes after school.
+I taught P.E. at Kailua Intermediate School and I held hula classes after school.
 I also included hula in the school's curriculum.